Ba'athist Syria: Nuclear weapons program

-Although Syria has never been able to acquire nuclear weapons, it's almost successful attempts to create it were an concern for Israel and US intelligence.
-For a long time, Israel and the United States did not even suggest the presence of a Syrian nuclear program due to its high secrecy (even the Syrian Defense Minister did not know about it).
+While Syria has never possessed nuclear weapons, the US and Israel alleged that Syria began a program to pursue nuclear weapons in 1979.

-The nuclear program of Syria allegedly began in 1979.
 In the 90s, Hafez Assad entered into an agreement with North Korea on the construction of a nuclear reactor in Syria, hoping to give his inexperienced heir Bashar a strong argument in international dialogs.
 Syria has been a party to the Nuclear Non-Proliferation Treaty (NPT) since 24 September 1969, and has a limited civil nuclear program.
 Despite claiming to be a proponent of a Weapons of Mass Destruction Free Zone (WMDFZ) in the Middle East (Syria has not handed a letter confirming its support for WMDFZ), Syria was accused of pursuing a military nuclear program with a reported nuclear facility in a desert Syrian region of Deir ez-Zor.
 The reactor's components were believed to have been designed and manufactured in North Korea, with the reactor's striking similarity in shape and size to the North Korean Yongbyon Nuclear Scientific Research Center.
 The nuclear reactor was still under construction, but at the late stage.
 That information alarmed Israeli military and intelligence to such a degree that the idea of a targeted airstrike was conceived, resulting in Operation Outside the Box on 6 September 2007 that saw as many as eight Israeli aircraft destroying the facility.
 Israeli government is said to have bounced the idea of the operation off the US Bush administration, although the latter declined to participate.
 U.S. intelligence officials claimed low confidence that the site was meant for weapons development.
 The suspected reactor was destroyed in the Israeli attack, which was suspected to have killed ten North Korean workers.
 Until 2018, Israel officially did not admit that he had inflicted an airstrike, and the Assad regime did not admit that he was building a nuclear reactor.

 In December 2021, there were reports from Middle East Monitor, that Syria was building a nuclear reactor on the El-Gab plain in the north-west of Syria again with the support of the North Korea and Iran.